Presidential Complex (Turkey): First guests

 The inaugural opening of the presidential residence was on the 91st anniversary of the Republic.
 On the occasion of the celebrations of the Republic Day, the president welcomed officials of all branches of the government.

 Pope Francis was the first head of state hosted at the new Presidential Palace on 28 November 2014, during his visit to Turkey.
 Turkish architects had called on the Pope not to attend the ceremony at the "unlicensed" Presidential Complex.
 On 1 December 2014, Russian President Vladimir Putin was the second foreign guest welcomed with a ceremony in front of the new palace.

 Exhibitions

-On occasion of the Turkish Quit Smoking Day on the 9th February 2016, the palace hosted a collection of over 215 cigarette boxes, which Erdoğan had collected from people he compelled to quit smoking.
+On occasion of the Turkish Quit Smoking Day on 9 February 2016, the palace hosted a collection of over 215 cigarette boxes, which Erdoğan had collected from people he compelled to quit smoking.
 Erdogan is well known to be an anti-smoking activist and compelled politicians to quit smoking as well as ordinary people he met on the street.

 The "Presidency's Scissors collection" was announced as the largest scissors collection in the world in October 2022.
 In it, about 800 scissors Erdogan had used in inauguration ceremonies were on display.
 Erdogan began to collect inaugurational scissors in 2007, older ones were provided by project administrators.